 Subscribe to free tech tips.

 Clocking a Gas Meter (It’s not that hard)

-I've heard a lot made of clocking gas meters over the years and honestly, in Florida there isn't too much call for for heat and even fewer furnaces.
+I've heard a lot made of clocking gas meters over the years, and honestly, in Florida, there isn't too much call for heat.
+There are even fewer furnaces.

-#1 – Make sure all gas appliances are off other that the one you are clocking.
-Even shut off pilot lights or it can mess with your reading.
+#1 – Make sure all gas appliances are off other than the one you are clocking.
+Even shut off pilot lights, or they can mess with your reading.

-#2 – Make sure the appliance you are checking is running at high fire (max output)
+#2 – Ensure the appliance you are checking is running at high fire (max output).

-#8 – Multiply that # by the BTU heat content of 1 Cu/Ft of gas provided by the utility.
-If it is 1,000 (which is common for NG) the total BTU per hr would be 81,820
+#8 – Multiply that number by the BTU heat content of 1 cu/ft of gas provided by the utility.
+If it is 1,000 (which is common for NG), the total BTU/hr would be 81,820.

-Then to get the ACTUAL device output in BTU’s you would multiply for the AFUE efficiency.
-In this case if it was an 80% furnace the input is 81,820 btu/hr and the output would be 65,456
+Then, to get the ACTUAL device output in BTUs, you would multiply for the AFUE efficiency.
+In this case, if it were an 80% furnace, the input is 81,820 BTU/hr, and the output would be 65,456.